ickb/proposal/README.md

 Withdrawals are a bit more complicated in NervosDAO, time is slotted in batches of 180 epochs depending on the initial deposit timing, so a withdrawal goes like this:

-- with the first transaction the user request the withdrawal.
-Must be 4 epochs after deposit;
+- with the first transaction the user request the withdrawal;
 - with the second transaction the user withdraw the deposit plus interests.
-Must be 4 epochs after the first transaction and after the end of the 180 epoch batch in which the first transaction happened.
+Must be after the end of the 180 epoch batch in which the first transaction happened.

 As seen with [calculations](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation) the actual withdrawn CKB amount depends on the timing of the request of withdrawal transaction in respect to the epoch batch.